 Skip to Content

-By Andy Rose, CNN
+By Andy Rose, John Fritze and Emma Tucker, CNN

 Moore fled, taking a bag filled with more than $1,400 cash, they said.

-Defense attorneys have argued Moore killed Mahoney in self-defense.
+Defense attorneys also have argued Moore killed Mahoney in self-defense.
 “No other South Carolina death penalty case has involved an unarmed defendant who defended himself when the victim threatened him with a weapon,” they said in a statement.

 Moore’s son, who was 4 years old when his father was charged, says his father deserves mercy.